-February 9, 2013 – NASA drills on Mars
+February 9, 2013 – Making Hole on the Red Planet –

-Using a rotary-percussion drill bit at the end of its seven-foot robotic arm, the rover’s first off-world well drilled into “a red slab of fine-grained sedimentary rock with hydrated mineral veins of calcium sulfate.”
+After being launched in November 2011, and while exploring the Red Planet’s Yellowknife Bay Basin, Curiosity paused to drill a hole about .63 inches wide and 2.5 inches deep.
+Using a rotary-percussion drill bit at the end of a seven-foot robotic arm, the rover’s first off-world well drilled into “a red slab of fine-grained sedimentary rock with hydrated mineral veins of calcium sulfate.”

-February 10, 1910 – California Oilfield Discovery
+February 10, 1910 – Major Oilfield discovery in Kern County, California

+The Buena Vista oilfield was discovered in Kern County, California, in 1910 by Honolulu Oil Corporation.
 The well was originally known as “Honolulu’s great gasser” until it was drilled deeper into oil-producing sands.
-Oil production averaged between 3,000 barrels of oil and 4,000 barrels of oil per day.
+Initial production from the discovery well averaged 3,500 barrels of oil a day.
 Steam injection operations would help produce the prolific “heavy” (high viscosity) California oil.

 In 1912, as the U.S. Navy began converting its warship boilers from coal to oil, the Buena Vista field became Naval Petroleum Reserve No. 2 (see Petroleum & Sea Power).
 Many of the biggest U.S. oilfields have been found in California, mostly in Kern County.
 Learn more about the state’s petroleum history in First California Oil Well.

-February 10, 1917 – Geologists form Association
+February 10, 1917 – Petroleum Geologists get Organized in Tulsa

 Although growing demand for oil was worldwide, the science for finding it was obscure when the American Association of Petroleum Geologists (AAPG) organized as the Southwestern Association of Petroleum Geologists in Tulsa, Oklahoma.